Enhanced Surgery Recovery Program

 We can’t ever promise patients a cure, but we can always promise them a plan.
 Taking away uncertainty — and by extension, anxiety — is perhaps the greatest gift we can give.

-Thomas Aloia, M.D., is a liver surgeon and the chief value and quality officer at MD Anderson.
+Thomas Aloia, M.D., is a liver surgeon and the chief quality officer at MD Anderson.

 Request an appointment at MD Anderson online or by calling 1-877-632-6789.